Martin Huldahl: FC Fredericia

 On January 31, it was confirmed that Huldahl moved to Danish 1st Division club FC Fredericia.
 According to rumors, Huldahl had already made a preliminary agreement with Fredericia before the announcement of the switch, valid from summer 2026, when his contract with Skive IK expired, but the parties agreed on an immediate transfer instead.

+Hobro IK

+On 2 February 2026, Danish 1st Division club Hobro IK signed Huldahl on a deal until the end of 2028.